-Called the ghost plant – Graptopetalum paraguayense [grap-toh-PET-al-um par-uh-gway-EN-see] is a southern California style succulent plant cacti related to Echeveria and belonging to the family Crassulaceae.
+Called the ghost plant – Graptopetalum paraguayense [grap-toh-PET-al-um par-uh-gway-EN-see] is a southern California style succulent plant cacti related to the Echeveria plant and belonging to the family Crassulaceae.

 This perennial plant’s native to Arizona and Mexico (Tamaulipas).